 Do you ever get a craving for something?
 Perhaps it’s something you rarely eat but enjoy once in a while.
 Perhaps it’s something you’re not suppose to be eating but it’s okay juuust once.
 The other day I had a craving for peanut butter cookies!
 Before this craving, I couldn’t tell you that last time I made peanut butter cookies.

 I love peanut butter!
-I’m the person that eats a big spoonful straight from the jar for a little snack; press some chocolate chips in there, even better!
-I would save my Reese’s peanut butter cups for last when I went through all my Halloween candy as kid.
+I’m the person that eats a big spoonful, straight from the jar for a little snack.
+Press some chocolate chips in there, even better!
+As a kid, I would save all my Reese’s peanut butter cups for last.
 Who ever created the wonderful combo of peanut butter and chocolate was onto something great!

 Surprisingly enough, I don’t have many recipes that involve peanut butter.
 But one I do have is for these scrumptious peanut butter cookies!
 I believe peanut butter cookies are a classic, everyone should have them in their cookie collection.
 I made these up when I had that peanut butter craving and they were exactly what I need!

 Feeling a little something extra sweet?!
 Trying spreading some Nutella on top of one of these cookies….ooohhh boy, game changer!